DevGranil/pokemon/readme.md

-# Pokemon search and filter
+# Pokemon Search and Filter

 ## Description
 Welcome you pokemon fans.